apache/datafusion/README.md

 DataFusion is an extensible query engine written in [Rust] that uses [Apache Arrow] as its in-memory format.

-The DataFusion libraries in this repository are used to build data-centric system software.
-DataFusion also provides the following subprojects, which are packaged versions of DataFusion intended for end users.
+The DataFusion project provides a suite of libraries and binaries to meet the needs of data system developers and end users such as data engineers and analysts.
+There are libraries in this repository for those looking for a custom experience as well as the below prepackaged projects which work out of the box and target end users.

 - [DataFusion Python](https://github.com/apache/datafusion-python/) offers a Python interface for SQL and DataFrame queries.